Sequential Training of Neural Networks with Gradient Boosting: Introduction

 \section{Introduction}

 Machine learning is becoming a fundamental piece for the success of more and more applications every day.
-Some examples of novel applications include bioactive molecule prediction \cite{babajide_2016_molecule}, renewable energy prediction \cite{torres_2017_windsolar} or classification of galactic sources \cite{mirabal_2016_galactic}.
+Some examples of novel applications include bioactive molecule prediction \cite{babajide_2016_molecule}, renewable energy prediction \cite{torres_2017_windsolar}, classification of galactic sources \cite{mirabal_2016_galactic}, or agriculture area for mapping soil contamination \cite{jia2021mapping}.
 It is of capital importance to find algorithms that can efficiently handle complex data.
-Deep architectures have shown outstanding performances especially with structured data such as images, speech, etc.\cite{lecun2015deep,schmidhuber2015deep}.
-In contrast, for tabular data, ensembles of classifiers are one of the most effective techniques, clearly outperforming deep neural networks \cite{comparison2017zhang}.
+Ensemble methods are very effective at improving the generalization accuracy of multiple simple models \cite{classifiersarticle,caruana06empirical} or even complex models such as MLPs \cite{schwenk_2000_boostingnn} or DeepCNNs \cite{Moghimi2016}.

-Ensemble methods are very effective at improving the generalization accuracy of multiple simple models \cite{classifiersarticle,caruana06empirical} or even complex models such as MLPs \cite{schwenk_2000_boostingnn} or deepCNNs \cite{Moghimi2016}.
-In recent years, gradient boosting \cite{gradientboosting}, a fairly old technique, has gained much attention, specially due to the novel and computationally efficient version of gradient boosting called eXtreme Gradient Boosting or XGBoost \cite{XGBoost}.
-Gradient boosting builds an additive model as a series of regressors to gradually minimize a given loss function.
+In recent years, gradient boosting \cite{gradientboosting,friedman2000additive}, a fairly old technique has gained much attention, specially due to the novel and computationally efficient version of gradient boosting called eXtreme Gradient Boosting or XGBoost \cite{XGBoost}.
+Gradient boosting builds a model as an additive expansion of regressors to gradually minimize a given loss function.
 When gradient boosting is combined with several stochastic techniques, as bootstrapping or feature sampling from random forest \cite{randomforests}, its performance generally improves \cite{stochastic_gb}.
-In fact, this combination of randomization techniques and optimization has placed XGBoost among the top contenders in Kaggle competitions \cite{XGBoost} and provide excellent performance in a variety of applications as in the ones mentioned above.
+In fact, this combination of randomization techniques and optimization has placed XGBoost among the top contenders in Kaggle competitions \cite{XGBoost} and provides excellent performance in a variety of applications as in the ones mentioned above.
 Based on the success of XGBoost, other techniques have been proposed like CatBoost \cite{prokhorenkova2018catboost} and LightGBM \cite{ke2017lightgbm}, which propose improvements in training speed and generalization performance.
 More details about these methods can be seen in the comparative analysis of Bentéjac et al. \cite{bentejac_2020_comparative}.
+Other type of widespread boosting algorithm is AdaBoost \cite{freund1997decision}, initially developed for binary classification and then for multi-class classification (AdaBoost-SAMME) \cite{hastie2009multi} and regression \cite{drucker1997improving}.